 The initial push behind the posting of travel time information onto DMS was the result of driver complaints concerning the posting of safety and other static messages to the DMS.
 As a result of these complaints, TranStar staff conducted an Internet-based survey to determine the types of information people wanted to see posted onto the DMS.
 Results of this survey indicated that drivers were primarily interested in seeing incident information and travel times.
 More recent surveys indicate that drivers now prefer that travel time information be posted above all other data.

 In addition to posting probe-based travel times onto area DMS, vehicle speeds derived from the travel time system are used to support a traffic map for the greater Houston region (see Figure 1).
 This traffic map displays real-time traffic conditions and is used by TranStar staff for traffic management and incident detection purposes.
-It is available to the public via Houston TranStar's website: www.houstontranstar.org (This link opens a new browser window).
+It is available to the public via Houston TranStar's website: www.houstontranstar.org.
 Popularity of the website has resulted in heavy usage, especially during periods of inclement weather (e.g., tropical storms and flooding).
 As a result, TranStar has been forced to procure bigger, faster servers, as well as 10 T1 lines, with burstable capacity up to 100 T1 lines.

 Communications between supplemental AVI tag readers and the TranStar TMC are mainly supported via dial-up modem over traditional phone lines.
 However, TranStar is currently in the process of converting to CDMA and GPRS wireless models.
 The reasoning behind this is that it is believed that use of these modems will improve O&M and cut ongoing communications costs in half.
 Almost all DMS are connected to the TranStar TMC via the existing fiber network.